code-disaster/steamworks4j/README.md

 ### Technical concept

 The *public* Java interfaces are more or less 1:1 mapped to their native counterparts, as long as it doesn't impede usability and type safety.
-In general, each public function does simple type conversion only before calling its native function.
+In general, each public function does simple type conversion only, before calling its native function.

 Callbacks are dealt with in a similar manner.
 Native callbacks are received by *package private callback adapters*, which only do type conversion, then forward the callback to their *public* interface.